FTBpro/count-von-count/README.md

 #What It's All About?

-Count-von-Count can help you whenver you need to store counters data.
-His advantage is that he can process thousands of requests a sceond, and update the numbers in real-time, no caching/backbround processes needed.
+Count-von-Count can help you whenever you need to store counters data.
+His advantage is that he can process thousands of requests a second, and update the numbers in real-time, no caching/background processes needed.

 With Count-von-Count you can:

 1. Count number of visitors to a site/page.
 2. Track number of clicks hourly/daily/weekly/yearly etc...
 3. Measure load time in any client and quickly see the slowest clients.
-4. Store anykind of Leaderboard, such as top writers, top readers, top countries your visitors are coming from.
+4. Store any kind of Leaderboard, such as top writers, top readers, top countries your visitors are coming from.
 5. Anything that can be counted!

 Here are some ways that we use it in [FTBPro.com](https://www.ftbpro.com)